alsaibie/me319/prelabs/prelab8.md

 @def hascode = true
 # Prelab 8: Motor Dynamics and Control Simulation

 In this prelab, we will model a Conventional DC Motor and simulate it with a PWM input.
-Then we will apply a discrete PID controller to control the velocity, then the speed of the motor.
+Then we will apply a discrete PID controller to control the velocity of the motor.
 A MATLAB Live Script is available [here](/prelabs/pl8assets/ME319_Prelab8_DC_Motor_Dynamics.mlx) to get you started.

 ## Motor Model

-A conventional DC Motor can be modeled as part circuit part mechanical system, together termed as an electromechanical system.
+A conventional DC Motor can be modeled as part electrical part mechanical, together termed as an electromechanical system.
 As shown in the following figure.

 \fig{/prelabs/pl8assets/Electromechanical_DCMotror_Diagram_S}
 ~~~<br>~~~

-The motor can be modeled as a second order system with the transfer function
+The motor can be modeled as a second order system with the transfer function, where input is voltage and output is angular velocity.

 $$
 \dfrac{\Omega (s)}{E_a(s)} = \dfrac{K_T}{JLs^2+(JR+DL)s+(DR+K_TK_E)}